Hypatia: Aftermath

 Hypatia's death sent shockwaves throughout the empire; for centuries, philosophers had been seen as effectively untouchable during the displays of public violence that sometimes occurred in Roman cities and the murder of a female philosopher at the hand of a mob was seen as "profoundly dangerous and destabilizing".
 Although no concrete evidence was ever discovered definitively linking Cyril to the murder of Hypatia, it was widely believed that he had ordered it.
-Even if Cyril had not directly ordered the murder himself, his smear campaign against Hypatia had inspired it.
+Even if Cyril had not directly ordered the murder, his smear campaign against Hypatia had inspired it.
 The Alexandrian council was alarmed at Cyril's conduct and sent an embassy to Constantinople.
 The advisors of Theodosius II launched an investigation to determine Cyril's role in the murder.

 The investigation resulted in the emperors Honorius and Theodosius II issuing an edict in autumn of 416, which attempted to remove the parabalani from Cyril's power and instead place them under the authority of Orestes.
 The edict restricted the parabalani from attending "any public spectacle whatever" or entering "the meeting place of a municipal council or a courtroom."
 It also severely restricted their recruitment by limiting the total number of parabalani to no more than five hundred.
-According to Damascius, Cyril himself allegedly only managed to escape even more serious punishment by bribing one of Theodosius's officials.
+According to Damascius, Cyril allegedly only managed to escape even more serious punishment by bribing one of Theodosius's officials.
 Watts argues that Hypatia's murder was the turning point in Cyril's fight to gain political control of Alexandria.
 Hypatia had been the linchpin holding Orestes's opposition against Cyril together, and, without her, the opposition quickly collapsed.
 Two years later, Cyril overturned the law placing the parabalani under Orestes's control and, by the early 420s, Cyril had come to dominate the Alexandrian council.